-By following the principles of avoiding, minimising, mitigating and offsetting impacts to MNES, the Proponent seek to allow for inter-generational equity in terms of diversity and productivity of the environment being maintained for future generations in the context of the urban setting the Impact area inhabits.
+By following the principles of avoiding, minimising, mitigating and offsetting impacts to MNES, and engaging with Traditional Owners and the community the Proponent seek to allow for inter-generational equity in terms of diversity and productivity of the environment being maintained for future generations in the context of the urban setting the Impact area inhabits.
 In particular the development of fauna movement infrastructure and fauna fencing to maintain or improve connectivity has been a focus of design development.